T

 Transport

-Primarily public transport (trams, buses) with a multi-day pass.
+Primarily public transport (trams, buses, trolleybuses) with a multi-day pass.

 Activities

-Free walking tours, exploring Old Town, visiting markets, one low-cost museum.
+Free walking tours, exploring the Old Town, visiting markets, and a few low-cost museum entries.

 Misc